TriG-Tbh/Advent-of-Code-2021/Write-Ups.md

 - today took way too long
 - 5 hours to complete, 15-20 minutes to run each file
 - due to a difference between the sample and puzzle inputs, today's files are split up into sample-compatible files and puzzle-compatible files

+Day 21:

+- giant shoutout to mustafa at pydis for optimizing this
+- this one was dumb, confusing, and nearly crashed my system 3 times
+- part 2 was significantly harder than part 1

 BONUS: